The Future of NATO: Alliance Cohesion in an Era of Great Power Competition

 The space and technology dimensions examined throughout StrikeOrbit‘s analysis are inseparable from NATO’s strategic future.

-As examined in Electronic Warfare and the Future of the Electromagnetic Battlespace, the counterspace capabilities that can degrade allied military operations, as examined in Anti-Satellite Weapons: Capabilities, Systems, and Strategic Implications, all of these determine the actual military capability behind the spending pledges that Ankara will reaffirm.
+The satellite communications enabling JADC2 operations, examined in JADC2 Explained: How the US Military’s Joint Command Network Works, and the electronic warfare contest in which the Kaliningrad corridor already affects NATO airspace, discussed in Electronic Warfare and the Future of the Electromagnetic Battlespace, together with the counterspace capabilities that can degrade allied military operations, analyzed in Anti-Satellite Weapons: Capabilities, Systems, and Strategic Implications — all of these determine the actual military capability behind the spending pledges Ankara reaffirmed.

 Looking beyond the immediate summit, three structural trajectories are plausible for NATO over the coming decade.